 NYC Manhattan Cruise Terminal

 The Manhattan passenger terminal is on Hudson River (on Manhattan Island's shoreline), located is between West 44 and West 52 streets.
 Both Newark International Airport and LaGuardia Airport are located approx 15 ml (24 km) away, while JFK International Airport is approx 20 ml (32 km) away.

 This NYC cruise terminal has 3 wharves – Pier 88 (2 berths), Pier 90 (2 berths), and Pier 92 (1 overflow berth).
 They can accommodate up to 5 cruise liners simultaneously and each has fully-functioning passenger terminal building.
-The Manhattan terminal serves NCL Norwegian, Carnival Cruise Line and Holland America.
-At Pier 92's south side dock large ships.
+Manhattan terminal serves NCL Norwegian, Carnival Cruise Line and Holland America.
+At Pier 92's south side dock large liners.

 In early 2017, NYC Economic Development Corporation selected Ports America as long-term cruise ship terminal operator for both Brooklyn (1 berth) and Manhattan (Pier 88 and Pier 90), Ports America also supplies cruise ship provisions for vessels docked at Pier 92.